tatyanade/Computational_Embroidery_Workshop_2023/README.md

 ### Getting Set Up

-Processing and PEmbroider should be installed before the workshop as per the [event page](https://studioforcreativeinquiry.org/events/computational-embroidery-workshop), but we will be walking through the installation and setup process
+Processing and PEmbroider should be installed before the workshop following the [event page](https://studioforcreativeinquiry.org/events/computational-embroidery-workshop) instructions, but we will be taking a moment to go through the installation and assist with setup

 ##### Links to Download